A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Faster loading times lead to happier visitors who are more likely to engage with your content and convert to your goals.

-Also, faster page speed can improve Search Engine Ranking (SEO), giving you a competitive edge in organic search results.
+Faster page speed can also improve Search Engine Ranking (SEO), giving you a competitive edge in organic search results.

 A speedy website reduces the likelihood of users abandoning your site due to slow loading times, ultimately leading to more conversions.